Redcloves/Secret-calculator/README.md

 ### What It Does

 Imagine you're talking to someone, there's a need to do some simple calculations and you feel it would be embarrassing to pull out your phone calculator, or your fingers.
-Simply start the webiste by clicking anywhere and it will start recording.
+Simply start the website by clicking anywhere and it will start recording.
 This calculator extracts the numbers from conversation and say the solution for you.
 It disconnects itself when no sound is recorded.

 ### Built With